persteenolsen/pso-gatsby-blog-one/src/posts/2023-05-09-ml-dot-net-tasting-wine.md

 ---
-title: Machine Learning to taste wine
+title: .NET 8 Machine Learning used for tasting wine
-date: 2023-12-07T06:25:48.506Z
+date: 2024-11-21
 published: true
 categories:
   - AI
+  - .NET
   - ML.NET
   - C#
 tags:
   - artificial-intelligence
   - machine-learning
-  - deep-learning
   - ml-dot-net
   - c#
 ---

-Artificial Intelligence, Machine Learning and Deep Learning

-Tasting wine using ML.NET with C#
+.NET 8 Console App for tasting wine using ML.NET with C#

+Explore Artificial Intelligence and Machine Learning

 This is a console application using Microsoft’s Machine Learning framework ML.NET for tasting wine

 FastTree regression used to train the Model

-<a href="https://github.com/persteenolsen/WineML" target="_blank">The code at GitHub</a>
+<a href="https://github.com/persteenolsen/dotnet-8-wine-ml" target="_blank">The code at GitHub</a>